Jaywantstocode/dAIly/README.md

 ## Introduction

-dAIly is a diary app that uses Cohere API to create a summary of events that have occured in a given time period from information collected from a user's diary entries.
+dAIly is a diary website that uses Cohere API to create a summary of events that have occured in a given time period from information collected from a user's diary entries.

 Journaling has been shown to have multiple positive impacts including reducing anxiety, improving ones immune system, and even aiding in goal-achievement!